gorddev/piqin/README.md

 #### Custom Object Types

 There's a couple other important object types not discussed above:
-1. `Vertex` is the object the engine uses for all positioning. x and y represent the object's **center** on the canvas, and the `z` determines rendering order and mouse-selection.
+1. `FPos2D` is the object the engine uses for all positioning. x and y represent the object's **center** on the canvas, and the `z` determines rendering order and mouse-selection.
-2. `Gear` is the fundamental unit the renderer renders apart from `Tilesets.` `Actors`, `Particles`, and `Banners` are all `Gears` so you see generic functions like `attach_particle` contian a `Gear*` instead of one of them specifically.
+2. `Gear` is the fundamental unit the renderer renders apart from `Tilesets.` `Sprites`, `Particles`, and `Banners` are all `Gears` so you see generic functions like `attach_particle` contian a `Gear*` instead of one of them specifically.
-3. `Transform` is the fundamental object that Gears have that keep track of width, height, scale, rotation, ect.
+3. `Transform2D` is the fundamental object that Gears have that keep track of width, height, scale, rotation, ect.
 4. `SparseVector` is a custom object that is a vector but with pointers that go null when you erase elements.
 This means that you can retain ordering with `O(1)` removal anywhere as long as you know the index.
 It's very situational.
-5. `Point2D` `Dim2D` `Box2D` `Directional2D` are all simple structs that help pass around information while retaining readability.
-For example, a `Point2D` is just two integers, x & y. `Dim2D` is the same thing with shorts w & h. a `Box2D` is basically just a `Point2D` and `Box2D` that has real handy `to_vertex` functions that automatically calculate the vertex points if you were to split it up into two quads. `Directional2D` is just a box but the variable names are `top, bottom, left,` and `right` and they're all shorts too.
+5. `Pos2D` `Dim2D` `Box2D` `Directional2D` are all simple structs that help pass around information while retaining readability.
+For example, a `Pos2D` is just two integers, x & y. `Dim2D` is the same thing with shorts w & h. a `Box2D` is basically just a `Pos2D` and `Box2D` that has real handy `to_vertex` functions that automatically calculate the FPos2D points if you were to split it up into two quads. `Directional2D` is just a box but the variable names are `top, bottom, left,` and `right` and they're all shorts too.
 6. `Quad` a quad is an enhanced `Box2D` that has even better functions to help convert simple coordinates into `Fonts`, `Frames`, ect.
 7. `Texture` is a texture contains a pointer to the texture object in memory (a `SDL_Texture*`), and an `IMG_Info` object, which contains the width, height, and filename of the texture.
 ### Engine Quirks